askomics/asko-cli/README.md

 Asko-cli
 ========

-asko-cli provide python script to:
+asko-cli provide python scripts to:

 - Integrate datasets into a distant [AskOmics](https://github.com/askomics/askomics)
 - Launch a query into a distant [AskOmics](https://github.com/askomics/askomics) and get the results (TODO)